sahn1998/EarningsTranscripts-NLP/README.md

 # Predicting EPS Movement (Up/Down) from Earnings Call Transcripts
-Can the language used in earnings calls predict whether a company's earnings per share (EPS) increased?
+Can we predict whether a company’s EPS increased from the previous quarter using only the language in its quarterly earnings call transcript?
+We aim to identify whether investor-facing communication in earnings calls contains reliable signals of company performance, using conventional machine learning models and NNs trained on TF-IDF representations of transcript text.

 ---